robertrongen/iota-messages/src/exercise-chat.md

 ## Exercise-chat assignment

 Create a new file called exercise-chat.js and program a simple chat client based on send.js and receive.js with which you can send and receive messages:
-- A prompt appears: > "Enter a message:".
+- A prompt appears: _"Enter a message:"_.
 - After entering the message and ENTER the message is sent to a certain address in the tangle and another message can be entered.
 - New messages sent to the address should be output automatically.
 Note: You can use the following function to read data asynchronously into Node.js via a command prompt: